Gamers-Kreed/GK-website/content/posts/2020/May/gk-review-asphalt9-legends.md

 - MSRP: Free (In-App Purchases)

 #### Little History
 The Asphalt Series started on Nintendo with [Asphalt: Urban GT][5] on Nintendo DS 🕹.
-For the most part since that initial debate, the Asphalt games have primarily kept it hyped on the mobile frontier📱.
+For the most part since that initial premiere, the Asphalt games have primarily kept it hyped on the mobile frontier📱.
 Then in the grand ole year of 2019, they finally decided to bring back to the console by way of the Nintendo Switch.
 This Arcade Racer is a nice call back to one of my favorite racers...
 [Ridge Racer][6].
-The Playstation was coming into it's on and a plethora of Game Studios decided to jump on the bandwagon to help Lift up the Sony Playstation to what it is today and the Ridge Racer games is one of many game that help facilitate that lift off.
+The Playstation was coming into it's own and a plethora of Game Studios decided to jump on the bandwagon to help Lift up the Sony Playstation to what it is today and the Ridge Racer games is one of many game that help facilitate that lift off.

 #### Our Gaming Review
 Off and on, like a light switch, for the past 3 months I have been "Putting in Dat Work" on Asphalt 9: Legends (A9L).
-I created a schedule, woke up to 5AM mornings, stayed up to late 11PM-3AM nights, and still was only able to secure a few "[Blueprints][2]" only to maybe get a few of "***my precious***" cars 🏎 up to a 3 star rating.
+I created a schedule, woke up to 5AM mornings, stayed up to late 11PM-3AM nights, and still was only able to secure a few "[Blueprints][2]" only to maybe get a few of [my precious][8] cars 🏎 up to a 3 star rating.
 The reason for the opening breakdown is because in order for you to get anywhere fruitful within this game, you will need to upgrade your cars significantly.
-You get the Evo Lance to start off and if is a well suited car for the first few races, but that quickly changes as you advance in your "[Career][3]".
+You get the Evo Lancer to start off and it is a well suited car for the first few races, but that quickly changes as you advance in your "[Career][3]".
 You will also notice that the currency system is based on [Credits][4] 💰, this is used to purchased upgrades for each of your vehicles.

 {{< figure src="/img/Asphalt9_Barrel_Roll.jpg" >}}